Thomas Fred Schultz

 Jayasundara, N, Fernando, PW, Osterberg, JS, Cammen, KM, Schultz, TF, and Di Giulio, RT.
 "Cost of Tolerance: Physiological Consequences of Evolved Resistance to Inhabit a Polluted Environment in Teleost Fish Fundulus heteroclitus."
 Environmental science & technology 51, no. 15 (August 2017): 8763-8772.

 Thaler, AD, Saleu, W, Carlsson, J, Schultz, TF, and Van Dover, CL.
 "Population structure of Bathymodiolus manusensis, a deep-sea hydrothermal vent-dependent mussel from Manus Basin, Papua New Guinea."
 PeerJ 5 (January 2017): e3655-.

-Hasselman, DJ, Anderson, EC, Argo, EE, Bethoney, ND, Gephard, SR, Post, DM, Schondelmeier, BP, Schultz, TF, Willis, TV, Palkovacs, EP, and Taylor, E. "Genetic stock composition of marine bycatch reveals disproportional impacts on depleted river herring genetic stocks."
+Hasselman, DJ, Anderson, EC, Argo, EE, Bethoney, ND, Gephard, SR, Post, DM, Schondelmeier, BP, Schultz, TF, Willis, TV, and Palkovacs, EP.
+"Genetic stock composition of marine bycatch reveals disproportional impacts on depleted river herring genetic stocks."
 Edited by E Taylor.
 Canadian Journal of Fisheries and Aquatic Sciences 73, no. 6 (June 2016): 951-963.

 Cammen, KM, Schultz, TF, Rosel, PE, Wells, RS, and Read, AJ.
 "Genomewide investigation of adaptation to harmful algal blooms in common bottlenose dolphins (Tursiops truncatus)."
 Molecular ecology 24, no. 18 (September 2015): 4697-4710.